 Recent events in Charlottesville, VA have sent us reeling.
-At Active Living By Design, we believe that health and well-being are essential human rights, and we know that the connections among race, racism, and poor health are well established.
-As Project Manager Danielle Sherman expressed in her recent blog, racism and racial inequity are “embedded in social institutions, policies, cultural practices, and interactions in everyday life,” ultimately creating unjust health disparities.
+At Active Living By Design (now Healthy Places by Design), we believe that health and wellbeing are essential human rights, and we know that the connections between race, racism, and poor health are well established.
+As Danielle Sherman expressed in her recent blog, racism and racial inequity are “embedded in social institutions, policies, cultural practices, and interactions in everyday life,” ultimately creating unjust health disparities.

 While it’s hard for many of us to imagine how we’ve returned to the days of torch-bearing white supremacists publicly spewing hatred, for people of color who live with the stresses and real dangers of racism, nothing new may have been revealed last week.
 Racism expresses itself culturally (e.g., through public memorials and ceremonies), institutionally (e.g., with preemptive legislation), and personally (e.g., through micro-aggression, racist slurs, and even violence).

 All of these have been on display in North Carolina for decades.
 I’ve passed a statue of a Confederate soldier—which stands just one mile from my house—on my way to work, the grocery store, my children’s schools, and nearly every other destination for the past 20 years in my own town of Pittsboro, NC.
 As of this month, the 23-foot Civil War memorial has been in front of the Chatham County courthouse for 110 years.
 In the most public and central place in the county, the memorial cannot be avoided.
 The monument’s inscription honors the “sons of Chatham.”